jasonmar08/Word_Challenge_Game/README.md

 ## **_Getting Started_**

-Once the player starts the game, a hint will propagate in the form of either a question or statement.
+Once the player starts the game, a clue will propagate in the form of either a question or statement.
 The challenge is to determine the hidden word and type the guessed letters into the input fields.
-The player must guess wisely as there are limited chances for guessing letters before they lose this round.
+The player must guess wisely as there are limited chances for guessing letters before they lose their round.
 When ready to move on to a new word, the player may simply click the "New Word" button and a new word with its hint will be generated.

 ---